noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/securitygroups.md

 - enable one/more port & ip range per security group
 - by default denies all ingress

+### OSI Model

+- operates at layer 3 and 4
+- traffic is filtered based on ip addrs, transport protocols and ports

 ## integrations

 ### ec2